 While we do not know the true sensitivity and specificity of the test, our data and related studies provide an indication of what these are likely to be.
-In particular, the data suggest that the false-positive rate is very low - under 0.005%.
+In particular, the data suggest that the false-positive rate is very low --- under 0.005%.
 We do not know the sensitivity of the swab test.
 However, other studies suggest that sensitivity (the rate of true-positive test results) may be somewhere between 85% and 98%.

-You can find more information on sensitivity and specificity in our methods article and our recent blog.
+You can find more information on sensitivity and specificity in our COVID-19 Infection Survey methods article and our blog that explains why we trust the data from the COVID-19 infection survey.
 You can find more information on the data suggesting that our test's false-positive rate is very low in a paper written by academic partners at the University of Oxford.